Are you looking for the best places to sell silver flatware? Many people own silver flatware, whether a single piece or a whole set, but never use it.

 With consignment stores, your flatware will be available for viewing.
 Potential buyers will have the option to buy or make an offer.

-It’s important to note that all consignment stores charge fees, some upwards of 40% of the sales price.
+It’s important to note that all consignment stores charge fees that are upwards of 40% of the sales price.
 Do your research and find the consignment store that best fits your needs and charges the lowest fees.

 However, you can expect to pay roughly 15% if you sell your flatware on eBay.

-With eBay, you can compare what other types of flatware, ster are being sold.
-This can help you set pricing for your items, whether they are sterling silver or silver plate flatware pieces.
+With eBay, you can compare what other types of sterling flatware are being sold.
+This can help you set pricing for your items: sterling silver or silver plate flatware pieces.

 5. Facebook Marketplace